*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 When positioning your outdoor antenna, always try to get a clean and direct line of sight to transmission towers if possible, in order to further minimize possible sources of interference.

-Ideally, you should install the antenna around 30 feet off the ground.
+Ideally, you should install the antenna at least 10-20 feet off the ground.

-Regardless of how high you can install it though, just mount it as high as you can so that it clears the majority of local obstacles in its line of sight.
+Regardless of how high you can install it though, just mount it as high as you can so that it clears the majority of local obstacles in its line of sight to towers.

 Remember that if a surrounding house or structure casts a shadow on the antenna, it will likely block or weaken TV signals coming from that direction.